qitianshi/tyros/Lesson 4/README.md

     added_amount = float(input("Add: "))
     running_total += added_amount
 ```

+At a fundamental level, most computers, control systems, and robotics are continuously running some form of infinite loop.
+For instance, you'd want your laptop to work the same way today as it did yesterday.
+The operating system on your laptop is essentially running in an infinite loop, because it is forever taking in your input (like your mouse and keyboard) and responding to it.

+At our level, we're not working so close to the metal (the most fundamental levels of computers like CPUs and RAM).
+When we use `while True` loops, it's typically because we want our programme to perform something indefinitely (as in the above example), or because we implement checks to exit the loop elsewhere, using `break` or `continue`.

 ## Let's practise
 In maths, the factorial of an integer is the product of that integer and all its preceding integers.
 It is denoted by the `!` mark.
 For example, `5! = 5 × 4 × 3 × 2 × 1 = 120`.
 Write a programme that takes in an integer, and calculates its factorial.